Citrus salad

 Dietician Tip

-To speed up the assembly of the salad, you can use already-segmented oranges and grapefruit.
+To make this salad faster, you can use oranges and grapefruit that already are in sections.
 This salad is a good source of potassium, folate, and vitamins A and C.

 Directions